aglassoforange/cse15Lab/May_9.md

 ```

 #  - maxdepth: maxdepth limits the depth of the search to a specfic level.
 I can only search for two layers of subdirectory.This is important becuase, Sometime I just need to search through specific layers.
 I find this information from ChatGPT.
+ Prompt: find command line option
+ Response: The -maxdepth option is used with the find command in Unix/Linux systems to limit the depth of directories that the command will traverse.
+ I changed the number of layers that I want to check.

- example 1 :I chekc the file only to the two sublayers of technical folder.
+ example 1 :I check the file only to the two sublayers of technical folder.
 ```
  ❯ find . -maxdepth 2 -type f
 ./DocSearchServer.java